FengyingY/Wing-Person/README.md

 Author: (TODO: your name)

+## Design:

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+(TODO: In two sentences or fewer, describe what is new and interesting about your game.)

-Text Drawing: (TODO: how does the text drawing in this game work?
-Is text precomputed?
-Rendered at runtime?
-What files or utilities are involved?)
+## Text Drawing:

+In this game, texts are rendered at runtime.
+The process flow is:

+1. Load text data from asset, as `std::string`, using UTF-8 format.
+2. At runtime, load the TrueType fonts.
+Process using harfbuzz and FreeType, get an array of glyphs (in bitmap representation)
+3. At runtime, draw the bitmap as an OpenGL texture.

+HiDPI screen support is implemented.
+Subpixel rendering is not supported yet (hopefully all the monitors will go 4K+ in future, in which case subpixel rendering will be obsolete).

+Line breaking is handled manually at this moment, because handling linebreaks in an i18n-compatible way takes another dedicated library.

+Font fallback is not supported now.
+As a result, in order to display non-latin text, we need to manually specify corresponding fonts.

-Screen Shot:
+## Screen Shot:

 ![Screen Shot](screenshot.png)

-How To Play:
+## How To Play:

 (TODO: describe the controls and (if needed) goals/strategy.)

-Sources:
+## Sources:

 - Music: Past Sadness by Kevin MacLeod
 Link: https://incompetech.filmmusic.io/song/5024-past-sadness
 License: http://creativecommons.org/licenses/by/4.0/